Dieter Finke. Sculpture and Painting

 The work of the sculptor Dieter Finke spans almost a century.
 He worked predominantly in Berlin and New York and created an œuvre of fascinating intensity and a fondness for experimenting.
 In his sculptures, architecturally designed pictures and drawings, his artistic work moves between abstraction and objectivity as well as between plane and dimensionality.
 Our exposition assimilates this versatility, placing particular emphasis on his masterful handling of different materials like wood, bronze and wrapping paper.
 His well-known animal sculptures, which often have an archaic appearance, were crafted with expressiveness and dynamic.

-We cordially invite you to the opening of our exhibition, “Dieter Finke.
-Sculpture and Painting” on Friday, 20 April, at 6 pm.
-Dr. Julia Wallner, director of the Georg Kolbe Museum, will give the introduction.
+We cordially invite you to the closing event of our exhibition "Dieter Finke.
+Sculpture and Painting" on Thursday, June 28th at 6 pm.

 About the Artist

 Dieter Finke (1939-2011) liked to work on several projects simultaneously.
 Whichever materials and ways of expressing he chose – his special attention was always focussed on the design of movement, transparency, light, and space.